Only Social Work applicants need to pay for their DBS. It costs £46 and can be purchased on our online store.

-You will have two clinical placements.
+You will have three clinical placements.
 These are designed to introduce you to working in a professional setting and to develop essential care and basic assessment skills, infection control and learn about safeguarding vulnerable people.

 While you’re in the clinical placement we’ll ensure that our nursing students receive continuous support and guidance from a dedicated mentor and practice learning teams made up of lecturers and practitioners.

 Counselling and Communication Suite

 Our counselling and communication suite is the ideal place for Mental Health and Learning Disability students to role play realistic work-based scenarios.
 It contains two adjoining rooms with a one-way window and audio link, that allows students to practice one-to-one situations with 'clients' while they are monitored by teaching staff in the adjoining room.

 As a Health and Social Care student, you will be allocated a named tutor during your first three weeks at LSBU.
 The role of your tutor is to be your primary contact for academic and professional development support.

 Your tutor will support you to get the most of your time at LSBU, providing advice and signposting to other sources of support in the University.
 They should be the first person at the university that you speak to if you are having any difficulties that are affecting your work.
 These could be academic, financial, health-related or another type of problem.